-DRCOG is charged with approving financial plans and vehicle technology for RTD rapid transit projects, such as FasTracks (link is external).
+DRCOG is charged with approving financial plans and vehicle technology for RTD rapid transit projects, such as FasTracks.
 DRCOG has performed this role for individual light rail corridors and in 2004 when FasTracks went to the voters.

 In order to approve financial plans and vehicle technology DRCOG previously required RTD to submit an Annual Report to DRCOG on FasTracks.
 Now, rather than a prescribed annual review, DRCOG requires a FasTracks Plan Change Report only when RTD proposes changes from the most recent DRCOG-approved FasTracks Plan.
-In addition, DRCOG required RTD to prepare the 2014 FasTracks Plan Baseline Report to serve as a basis for identifying future changes.
+In addition, DRCOG required RTD to prepare the 2014 FasTracks Plan Baseline Report to serve as a basis for identifying future changes in addition to status reports.
 DRCOG reviews the changes, identifies those of significance, and takes action it deems appropriate.
 The DRCOG Board approved the Baseline Report Review and Determination Report in November 2014.

 Visit our resource library to review previous review and determination reports by DRCOG and RTD’s reports submitted to DRCOG.